DSHS Region 2/3 Community Preparedness Resources

 The Respiratory Outbreak Form should be used for outbreaks caused (or suspected to be caused) by influenza, Streptococcus species, unknown pathogens causing respiratory symptoms, and any pathogen that is not reportable but either causes respiratory symptoms or is spread primarily through a respiratory route.
 Please note: This form is not required for pertussis.

 Norovirus is the most common cause of gastrointestinal illness, estimated to cause more than half of all cases and outbreaks recorded annually.
 Outbreaks of norovirus are common as viral particles are readily transmitted person-to-person due to a low infectious dose required to cause illness.
-While sporadic cases are not reportable, norovirus outbreaks are reportable to DSHS and to the CDC.
+While sporadic cases are not reportable, norovirus outbreaks are reportable to DSHS and CDC.

 Regional Outbreak Tracking Spreadsheet